Church of St. Elizabeth of Hungary in Łódź

 Church of St. Elizabeth of Hungary in Łódź (Kościół św.
 Elżbiety Węgierskiej) is a Roman Catholic church built in the interwar period in Anastazy Pankiewicz street (formerly: Sporna Street).
 The several-storey building next to it contains the monastery of Bernards, Bernardine and Catholic High School.
 The artistic polychrome, made by Zygmunt Acedański in 1960, was painted in white.
 The main altar of St. Elżbieta Węgierska, Saint Francis of Assisi, Saint Piotr and Our Lady of Fátima.
 Side altars: Saint Anthony of Padua, Father Anastazy Pankiewicz.
 Classic organs were dismantled due to the poor quality of the instrument.
 Electronic organs are used.

 History

 After the canonical erection of the church in 1932, Father Anastazy Pankiewicz became the first superior.
 The architect Wiesław Lisowski was the author of the modernist church project and of similar Providence of God church in Łódź.
 The temple was blessed on 30 October 1932 by bishop Wincenty Tymieniecki.
 During World War II, The German occupation forces made from the church a warehouse and stables for horses, which is why in 1945 the church was dedicated for the second time.

 Monastery

 Monastery o.
-Bernadine in Łódź owes its foundation to Anastazy Pankiewicz (1882–1942).
+Bernardine in Łódź owes its foundation to Anastazy Pankiewicz (1882–1942).
 Father Anastazy bought several plots of land from the Germans and Jews in the district of Doły and built between 1932 and 1937 on a consolidated area, a three-storey edifice for a monastery and gymnasium, and a makeshift one-nave church named after Elizabeth of Hungary.